Columbusing’ is when you “discover” something that’s existed forever, per this story by NPR.

 Growth hacking is the new inbound marketing – though it sounds just like marketing up until the point where the person defending the term says “….yeah but it’s different…” – and even inbound marketing isn’t new.

 (Note: Personally, the term “inbound marketing” is crap.
 The definition of inbound marketing is “marketing activities that bring visitors in, rather than marketers having to go out to get prospect’s attention.”
-Think about it, marketing is creating content and optimizing it for SEO and then posting it and pushing it out through social media channels IS a marketer going out into the market to get the prospect’s attention.
-And we continue to interrupt their lives because when they elect to search for and consume our content, they are interrupting their lives to do so.)
+Think about it.
+Marketing is creating content and optimizing it for SEO and then posting it and pushing it out through social media channels.
+A marketer is going out into the market to get the prospect’s attention, to interrupt their lives.)